Running tasks in Develop Mode

 |---|---|

-| Running | Agent is actively reading and modifying your codebase |
+| Evaluating | The AI is reading the relevant repositories and codebase context |

 Writing effective task requests